MahmoudDabbous/bashdb/README.md

 Name of the table: mytable

-Enter columns' names and types (one line per column)
+Enter columns names and types (one line per column)

 > id:Number
 > name:Text